gatsbyjs/gatsby/docs/blog/2019-03-11-dot-org-prototypes/index.md

 ### Why use Gatsby?

-We learned that Lighthouse scores weren’t as persuasive to testers as we anticipated because many people don’t know how the scores are calculated.
-Other ideas that could show Gatsby’s value more concretely might be case studies, sites in the site showcase, a diagram of how Gatsby works, code snippets, and more.
+We learned that Lighthouse scores weren't as persuasive to testers as we anticipated because many people don't know how the scores are calculated.
+Other ideas that could show Gatsby's value more concretely might be case studies, sites in the site showcase, a diagram of how Gatsby works, code snippets, and more.

 ### What can I use Gatsby for?

-This is a question that testers had and the prototype didn’t quite answer it, so we concluded that we will simply answer that question above the fold on the homepage and then include a button labelled “Learn more” that leads to a list of the kinds of sites people build with Gatsby and resources for people who want to build each kind of site.
+This is a question that testers had and the prototype didn't quite answer it, so we concluded that we will simply answer that question above the fold on the homepage and then include a button labelled "Learn more" that leads to a list of the kinds of sites people build with Gatsby and resources for people who want to build each kind of site.

 ### How do I use Gatsby?

-The “Install Gatsby” button label did not work in the usability tests.
-Nearly everyone thought that when they clicked on it, they would be taken to their phone’s app store.
-For this reason, we are sticking with “Get started” as a button label (this worked in usability tests).
+The "Install Gatsby" button label did not work in the usability tests.
+Nearly everyone thought that when they clicked on it, they would be taken to their phone's app store.
+For this reason, we are sticking with "Get started" as a button label (this worked in usability tests).

 ## What we've done with the research so far